taehyunnkim/vulnalert/README.md

 > When running the full-stack application, the frontend production build is served by the web server, so the hot loading feature will be disabled.
 > :warning: The database used in development mode is different from the database used in the production environment.

-To run full-stack web application in development mode, run the following command: `npm run prod`
+To run full-stack web application in development mode, run the following command: `npm run dev`

-To run full-stack web application in debug mode, run the following command: `npm run dev`
+To run full-stack web application in debug mode, run the following command: `npm run debug`

 - - -
 ### Frontend